stylo-app/stylo/docs/tutorials/Kusama-tutorial.md

 Tap on the `+` button, and follow along.

-In the next step, your recovery phrase will be presented to you.
+In the next step, your secret phrase will be presented to you.
 Think of it as a master key.
 If you lose it, you lose your access to your money.
-**Write this recovery phrase down and store it in a safe place**.
+**Write this secret phrase down and store it in a safe place**.
-If your phone gets stolen/broken/forgotten this will be the only way to [recover your account](#recover-an-account-with-your-recovery-phrase).
+If your phone gets stolen/broken/forgotten this will be the only way to [recover your account](#recover-an-account-with-your-secret-phrase).

 You will then be asked to choose a pin code.
 This pin will be needed later on to unlock your account to manage the account or sign a transaction.

-### Recover an account with your recovery phrase
+### Recover an account with your secret phrase

 If you already have an account created with either Stylo or any other wallet, you can recover it by doing so:
 - Tap on the `+` at the top right corner, and choose ` Recover account`.
 - Input the new account name.
 - Select the network.
-- Type in the recovery phrase, word suggestion helps you prevent any typo.
+- Type in the secret phrase, word suggestion helps you prevent any typo.
 - Tap `Recover account`.
 - Select a PIN number and confirm it by typing it again.